-The December 2016 update has brought many new features to the portal capabilities of Dynamics 365 for Customer Engagement apps.
+The December 2016 update has brought many new features to Dynamics 365 Portals.
 These updates allow for better interactions among companies, partners, and customers, and make the experience of navigating the portal faster and easier.
 Some of the major updates include:

 - Multiple language support: Support customers from multiple regions by using a single portal.
 More information: Enable multiple-language support

 - East Asian language support: Multiple-byte languages such as Japanese, Chinese, and Korean are now supported.

 - Faceted search: New filters improve how quickly customers can find the content they are looking for while granting more control over visibility of content.
 More information: Faceted search

 - Product filtering: Portal users can trim access to knowledge articles related to their product ownership to avoid information overload.

 - Content access levels: A new level of ownership associated with a portal contact, account, or web role can be used to control access to knowledge articles, to help target the right article at the right audience and prevent irrelevant articles from surfacing.
 More information: Content access levels

 - Knowledge article reporting enhancement: The portal tracks where a knowledge article was used in the portal.

 - Project Service Automation integration: Provide access and visibility for active and closed projects across all stages of a project lifecycle to partners and customers.
 Team members, reviewers, and customers can view project status, quotes, order forums, and bookable resources on the portal with this solution.
 More information: Integrate Project Service Automation